mciniselli/T5_Replication_Package/README.md

     You can find the commented notebooks in `HP_Tuning/pretraining_script`.
     The configuration files for each HP tuning are in `HP_Tuning/configuration_files`.
-    You can find the script to evaluate the performances in `HP_Tuning/evaluation` folder.
+    You can find the script to evaluate the performances in the `HP_Tuning/evaluation` folder.
     ```
     python3 perfect_predictions.py --folder <folder_with_prediction>
     ```